yoonsikp/macOS-KVM-PCI-Passthrough/README.md

   ```
 * Download a VNC viewer on another computer, such as RealVNC Viewer (https://www.realvnc.com/en/connect/download/viewer/) or gvncviewer, and connect to the server.
 (In order to fix the Left Command Key not working in RealVNC Viewer, go to `Preferences -> Expert -> LeftCmdKey` and set it to `Super_L`)

-* Quickly press F2 (fn+F2 on Mac) (or Esc on current TianoCore releases) to enter the setup screen.
+* Quickly press Esc to enter the setup screen.
 If you missed it you can stop the virtual machine and try again:
   ```
   sudo virsh destroy macos
   ```